CosmosOS/Cosmos/docs/articles/dev/coding-guidelines.md

 ### One Type Per File

-Each public type gets its own file named after the type:
+Each public type gets its own file, named after the type:

 ```
 Cosmos.Kernel.Core/
   Scheduler/
-    Thread.cs
-    ThreadState.cs
+    SchedulerThread.cs
+    SchedulerThreadState.cs
     IScheduler.cs
     SchedulerManager.cs
     PerCpuState.cs
 ```

+Two kinds of companion share the primary type's file, which keeps the primary type's name: a type's own tightly-coupled companion, as `Gpt` has `GptPartitionEntry` and `TcpPacket` has `TcpFlags` and `TcpOption`, and a subclass family, as `IcmpPacket` has `IcmpEchoRequest` and `IcmpEchoReply`.
+An implementation is not a companion of its interface: 24 files declare a top-level interface and each one declares that interface and nothing else.

 ### Partial Classes for Large Types